 Disney’s Contemporary Resort has two concierge levels: one on the twelfth floor and another on the fourteenth floor.

 Fourteenth-floor rooms and suites have been renovated in a retro-modern look with touches of the Incredibles in color scheme and artwork.
 Most accommodations on the 14th floor are suites, but regular-size guest rooms (called Standard Club Rooms) on this floor are larger than the rest and have deep balconies, larger baths, and spectacular views of either the Magic Kingdom or Bay Lake (view is on request only with four Theme Park View Rooms—two with king beds and two with two queen beds—and only one Bay Lake View Room and it has two queen beds).
-All have the exclusive use of the Tower Club concierge lounge offering the same amenities as the Atrium Club but in a more intimate setting and with upgraded wine including Prosecco, Chalk Hill Chardonnay, Meiomi Pinot Noir, and Marin Ray Cabernet.
+All have the exclusive use of the Tower Club concierge lounge offering the mostly the same amenities as the Atrium Club but in a more intimate setting and with upgraded wine including Prosecco, Chalk Hill Chardonnay, Meiomi Pinot Noir, and Marin Ray Cabernet.
 Thursday night you can expect sushi from California Grill.
 And because it is the only guest room floor not suspended over the Grand Concourse you won’t be awakened in the early morning hours by the sound of Chef Mickey’s, although those on the Magic Kingdom side might hear noise in the evening from the California Grill above them.
 View Disney’s Contemporary Resort Tower Club Lounge on Glass Slipper Concierge’s YouTube channel.

 The lofty suites on Disney’s Contemporary Resort’s 14th floor come with spectacular views and minimalistic luxury.